The Nightfly: Accolades

 The Nightfly was nominated for seven awards at the 25th Annual Grammy Awards in 1983, including Album of the Year and Best Engineered Recording – Non-Classical.
-"I.G.Y." received the most nominations, included on lists for Song of the Year, Best Pop Vocal Performance, Male, and Best Instrumental Arrangement Accompanying Vocal(s), while "Ruby Baby" received a nod for Best Vocal Arrangement.
-In addition, Gary Katz was nominated for Producer of the Year.
-In 2000, it was voted number 288 in Colin Larkin's All Time Top 1000 Albums, and in 2006, it was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
-In 2010, Vatican City's L'Osservatore Romano selected The Nightfly as one of its official Top 10 Albums.
+"I.G.Y." was nominated for Song of the Year, Best Pop Vocal Performance, Male, and Best Instrumental Arrangement Accompanying Vocal(s), while "Ruby Baby" received a nomination for Best Vocal Arrangement.
+Katz was nominated for Producer of the Year.
+In 2000, The Nightfly was voted number 288 in Colin Larkin's All Time Top 1000 Albums, and in 2006, it was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
+L'Osservatore Romano, the daily newspaper of Vatican City, selected The Nightfly as one of its "Top 10 Albums" in 2010.

 Commercial performance

 The Nightfly debuted on Billboards Rock Albums chart at number 39 during the week ending October 23, 1982, peaking at number 25 on November 13.
-It debuted on the magazine's all-genre Top LPs and Tape chart on October 30 at number 45; it climbed to number 11, its peak, on November 27.
+It debuted on the magazine's all-genre Top LPs and Tape chart on October 30 at number 45; it reached number 11, its peak, on November 27.
 It also charted on Billboards Black LPs chart, peaking at number 24.
-Internationally, the album charted higher: in Norway, it reached number seven on the charts.
+In Norway, it reached number seven on the album charts.
 In Sweden and New Zealand, the album peaked at numbers eight and nine, respectively.
-The Nightfly performed more poorly than Gaucho commercially; Fagen felt as though the label did not market the album properly or effectively.
+The Nightfly underperformed Gaucho commercially, and Fagen felt that the label did not market it properly or effectively.
 WBCN in Boston, inspired by the album cover, developed a promotion in which listeners could register to host their own radio show.

 Legacy

-The album remains a favorite among audiophiles.
-According to Paul Tingen of Sound on Sound, The Nightfly was "for years a popular demonstration record in hi-fi stores across the globe".
-Paul White, editor-in-chief of Sound on Sound, said The Nightfly "is always a good reference for checking out monitoring systems and shows what good results could be obtained from those early digital recording systems in the right hands".
-In addition to its use in recording studio tests, Clive Young of Pro Sound News called Fagen's "I.G.Y." the "Free Bird" of pro audio, claiming that almost every live sound engineer uses the song to test the front-of-house system's sound response.
-EQ Magazine rated The Nightfly as among the Top 10 Best Recorded Albums of All Time, alongside the Beatles's Sgt.
+The Nightfly remains a favorite among audiophiles for its high production value.
+According to Paul Tingen in Sound on Sound, it was "for years a popular demonstration record in hi-fi stores across the globe".
+Paul White, editor-in-chief of Sound on Sound, felt it "is always a good reference for checking out monitoring systems and shows what good results could be obtained from those early digital recording systems in the right hands".
+Clive Young of Pro Sound News called "I.G.Y." the "Free Bird" of pro audio, claiming that almost every live sound engineer used it to test front of house sound systems.
+EQ Magazine ranked The Nightfly among the "Top 10 Best Recorded Albums of All Time", alongside albums such as the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band and the Beach Boys' Pet Sounds.